 Director of photography DP, DoP, Cinematographer

-Directors of photography (DoPs) are in charge of lighting and camera crews on TV and film productions, and are responsible for the look and feel of images.
+Directors of photography manage lighting and camera crews on TV and film productions to create the right look and feel for images.

 1. Entry requirements

 You'll usually need paid or unpaid experience of: